Fraud Prevention Resources

 -

-What should you do if you spot one or more of the above red flags?
+What should you do if you spot one or more of the above red flags on a customer not present transaction?

 If any of the above red flags are present during a transaction, we recommend that you complete additional due diligence by: